cdmauney/docs/services/index.md

 {: #services}
 *Last updated: 10 August 2016*

 {{site.data.keyword.Bluemix_notm}} makes it easy for you to implement, host, and scale services and apps.
-You can focus on your application logic and application design.
+You can focus on your application logic and application designs.
 {:shortdesc}

 Multiple levels of support are provided for {{site.data.keyword.Bluemix_notm}} services.
 The following table describes the general support information for {{site.data.keyword.Bluemix_notm}} services: